Disease-Modifying Drugs for Spinal Muscular Atrophy

 Two phase 3 clinical trials studied the efficacy of Spinraza.
 In the first trial (called Endear), infants with type 1 SMA treated with Spinraza showed better motor function, increased life expectancy, and a higher chance of achieving independent sitting.
 The second trial (called Cherish) showed positive results for children with type 2 or 3 SMA.7,8

 Another ongoing study (called Nurture) has shown the importance of starting Spinraza early.
-When started before symptom begin, Spinraza drastically improves survival rate and chances of reaching motor milestones.9
+When started before symptoms begin, Spinraza drastically improves survival rate and chances of reaching motor milestones.9

 Zolgensma® (onasemnogene abeparvovec-xioi)